pavelhancharow/file-manager/README.md

 cat   cd    compress    cp
 ```

-To reach a file or directory path, **you don't need** to write the path in single quotes `'path/directory'`, double quotes `"path/directory/file.txt"` or backticks `path/directory`.
+To reach a file or directory path, **you don't need** to write the path in single quotes `'path/directory'`, double quotes `"path/directory/file.txt"` or backticks.

 ```bash
 FM> compress src/text.txt files/text.br